Norethisterone

 Print this page

-Norethisterone belongs to a group of medicines called progestogens.
+Primolut N belongs to a group of medicines called progestogens.
 Progestogen is very similar to the hormone progesterone that your body makes naturally.
-Norethisterone has different uses such as for endometriosisheavy menstrual periodsirregular periods and premenstrual syndrome (PMS), many symptoms women may have before their menstrual period each month.
+Primolut N is used for many conditions including:

-• The dose of norethisterone will be different for different women.
+• The dose of Primolut N will be different depending on what it's being used for.

-• The usual dose is 5 mg two or three times a day.
+• The usual dose is 5 mg 2 or 3 times a day.

 • Swallow your tablets with a glass of water.

-• You can take norethisterone with or without food.
+• You can take Primolut N with or without food.

 • If you forget to take your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
-Do not take double the dose.
+But if it's nearly time for your next dose, just take the next dose at the right time.
+Don't take double the dose.

-Like all medicines, norethisterone can cause side effects, although not everyone gets them.
+Like all medicines, Primolut N can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 Side effects What should I do?